Skip to content Skip to footer

 Weather

-Nairobi experiences a temperate climate with average temperatures ranging from 55°F to 79°F (13°C to 26°C).
-The city has two rainy seasons: long rains from March to May and short rains from October to December.
-Humidity levels can vary, especially during the rainy seasons.
-Air quality can be affected by traffic congestion, particularly in the city center.
+Nairobi experiences a temperate climate, with average temperatures ranging from 10°C to 26°C (50°F to 79°F).
+The city has two rainy seasons from March to May and October to December, with the highest rainfall typically in April and November.
+Humidity levels vary but generally range from 50% to 80%.
+Air quality in Nairobi can be affected by traffic congestion but generally falls within moderate to good levels.

 Language

-The official languages of Nairobi are Swahili and English.
-Swahili is widely spoken across Kenya, while English is used for business, government, and education.
-Many Nairobians are multilingual and may also speak their tribal language.
+The official languages of Kenya are Swahili and English.
+Swahili is widely spoken as a lingua franca across the country, while English is used for official and business purposes.
+Local languages such as Kikuyu, Luo, and Luhya are also spoken by various ethnic groups.

 Cost Of Living